welldone-cloud/aws-summarize-account-activity/README.md

 ## Generating visualizations retroactively
-If you have a JSON output file from a previous run and want to generate the respective PNG visualizations for it, you can do so via:
+If you have an existing JSON output file from a previous run and want to generate PNG visualizations for it, you can do so via:

 ```bash
 python generate_plots_for_existing_json_file.py --file account_activity_123456789012_20230329135630.json